Slurm Flags, Partitions, and QoS¶

 Slurm allows the use of flags to specify resources needed for a job.
-Below is a table describing some of the most common Slurm resource flags, followed by tables describing available Summit partitions and Quality of Service (QoS) options.
+Below is a table describing some of the most common Slurm resource flags, followed by tables describing available partitions and Quality of Service (QoS) options.

 Slurm Resource Flags¶

 sinteractive command support many different resource requests in the form of flags.
 These flags are available to all forms of jobs.
 To review all possible flags for these commands, please visit the Slurm page on sbatch.
 Below, we have listed some useful flags to consider when running your job script.

 |Partition||Specify a partition (see table below)||--partition=partition|